-Erlandsen made hand tools that became an industry standard in three areas: bow drills, infill planes, and tuning hammers.
+Erlandsen made hand tools that became an industry standard in four areas: bow drills, infill planes, regulating tools, and tuning hammers.
 I’ll start with the tuning hammers.

 USING ERLANDSEN HAMMERS

 I have used many of the Erlandsen hammers professionally as well as the Mueller hammers (Erlandsen made), and have found that they work especially well on pianos made from 1880 to 1940 that are still in original condition.
 This is because the Erlandsen socket is machined very well to fit the tuning pins of pianos that were new at the time: <.276” to .282”.
 Erlandsen hammers also work well on many fine European pianos, such as Bechstein or Bosendorfer, and some domestic postwar pianos like Steinway up to the early 1960s.
 They also work well on some Japanese pianos, like Yamaha and Kawai, before 1990 or so.

 Erlandsen never adopted the interchangeable tuning tip featured by their main competitor, Hale, but they did offer many different heads of varying lengths, and there is some variation in the how their star socket was machined over the years.
 Perhaps some of this variation was a result of special orders made to the Erlandsen machine shop.
 Because of this, a limited number of Erlandsen heads can accommodate 3.0 tuning pins.
 The two set screws on the collar, one for rotational stability and the other for longitudinal stability made the fixture of the adjustable shaft rock solid, and given that the tuner typically carried several screwdrivers, the need for this separate tool for adjustment was not a detriment.